2014 Western Carolina Catamounts football team

 The 2014 Western Carolina Catamounts team represented Western Carolina University as a member of the Southern Conference (SoCon) during the 2014 NCAA Division I FCS football season.
 Led by third-year head coach Mark Speir, the Catamounts compiled an overall record of 7–5 with a mark of 5–2 in conference play, tying for second place in the SoCon.
-Western Carolina played their home games at Bob Waters Field at E. J. Whitmire Stadium in Cullowhee, North Carolina.
+Western Carolina played home games at Bob Waters Field at E. J. Whitmire Stadium in Cullowhee, North Carolina.